 Attention Seeking Behavior

-Your dog is a very smart animal, and they can quickly learn that howling or making excessive noises can get your attention.
+Your dog is a very smart animal, and they can quickly learn that howling or barking excessively can get your attention.
 It’s an easy way to tell you that they want something like toys, food, or attention.

 Your Westie may start to make loud noises or increase the volume of their barking and howling in an attempt to get your attention, especially if you ignore them at first.
 If you think this is what they’re doing, there are a few things you can do to correct this behavior.